FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 # serviceInfo
 ## description
-event used to retrieve information about all services including their current status and port<br />
+event used to retrieve information about all services including their current status and port

-Event: `serviceInfo` <br />
+Event: `serviceInfo`
 Subscription: `serviceInfoUpdate`

 ## returns
-status and port of each service aswell as the server starttime to the client event `serviceInfoUpdate` with body data in the following format
+status and port of each service as well as the server start time to the client event `serviceInfoUpdate` with body data in the following format
 ```json
 {